WeblateOrg/weblate/docs/user/checks.rst

 Long untranslated
 ~~~~~~~~~~~~~~~~~

-*The string was not translated for a long time*
+*The string has not been translated for a long time*

 .. versionadded:: 4.1

-The string was not translated for a long time.
-This can indicate problem in a
+When the string has not been translated for a long time, it is can indicate problem in a
 source string making it hard to translate.